glad4enkonm/AriGraphExperiments/README.md

 # AriGraphExperiments

-**Reproducing Key Components of "AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents"**
+**Reproducing Key Components of "AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents"** Note : This is an independent implementation.
+For official code, [see](https://github.com/AIRI-Institute/AriGraph).

 ---

 ## Overview
 This repository implements core components of the **AriGraph** framework, which enables LLM agents to build structured memory graphs combining *semantic knowledge* and *episodic experiences* for complex decision-making.
-The architecture is inspired by the paper's focus on text-game environments and multi-hop reasoning [[6]].
+The architecture is inspired by the paper's focus on text-game environments and multi-hop reasoning.

 ---